rerun-io/rerun/docs/content/reference/migration/migration-0-13.md

 `TimeSeriesScalar` will be removed in a future release.

-## Changes in view creation heuristics
+## Changes in space view creation heuristics

-The overhaul of automatic View creation makes the Viewer faster and more predictable but comes with a few changes on how paths are expected to be structured:
+The overhaul of automatic Space View creation makes the Viewer faster and more predictable but comes with a few changes on how paths are expected to be structured:

 * When working with images of different resolutions, the image entities will end up defining the root of the created spaces.